rewi7d/rewi7d/README.md

 I'm currently working on:

-The NEW Lyano Market platform itself (v6 rewrite) Android Studio clients written in Java
+- The NEW Lyano Market platform itself (v6 rewrite)
+- Android Studio clients written in Java
-A universal client capable of connecting to multiple Lyano Market instances, with additional compatibility with other unrelated/alternative stores such as OldMarket instances and OddMarket, etc.
+- A universal client capable of connecting to multiple Lyano Market instances, with additional compatibility with other unrelated
+- alternative stores such as OldMarket instances and OddMarket, etc.
-Eventually making at least part of the project open source
+- Eventually making at least part of the project open source

 It's a project I have been working on for quite a while, since around 2024 to be exact.. with huge breaks among developing the project itself lolz.